jyliuu/jyliuu.github.io/content/_index.md

 # About

--- Born on 14.
-August 2002 in Shenzhen, China

 I am currently a 3+5 PhD student in statistics and machine learning at the University of Copenhagen (UCPH).
 My research focuses on regression, intepretability, and tree-based methods such as gradient boosting and random forests.
 I hold a Bachelor's degree in Mathematics from UCPH (June 2023), where I specialized in statistics and developed a strong foundation in measure and probability theory.

 In addition, I am an experienced software engineer and have worked extensively with DevOps.
 I am proficient in Python and R, which I have used to develop microservices on Google Cloud.